 Where to store your backup

-You should store backup copies of your files somewhere separate from your computer - on an external hard disk, for example.
-That way, if the computer breaks, the backup will still be intact.
-For maximum security, you shouldn't keep the backup in the same building as your computer.
+You should store backup copies of your files somewhere separate from your computer — on an external hard disk, for example.
+That way, if the computer breaks, or is lost or is stolen, the backup will still be intact.
+For maximum security, you shouldn’t keep the backup in the same building as your computer.
 If there is a fire or theft, both copies of the data could be lost if they are kept together.

 It is important to choose an appropriate backup medium too.
 You need to store your backups on a device that has sufficient disk capacity for all of the backed-up files.

 File/backup server (high capacity)

 Online backup service (, for example; capacity depends on price)